 We'll keep you posted.

 Update: New details involving an Oklahoma salesman who's become a regular on In Your Corner this year.

 Russ Johnson is charged with defrauding customers in at least three counties, accused of selling fake advertising.

-Johnson got paid, but at least three small business owners say they never received their advertising.
+Johnson got paid, but at least three small business owners said they never received their advertising.

 Russ Johnson is now charged with two separate crimes in Oklahoma County for defrauding Hendershot and Jason Harper, owner of Worldwide Dent Repair.

-Harper fixes car dings for a living, but says this time it was his pocket-book that took a $2,000 hit.
+Harper fixes car dings for a living but said, this time, it was his pocket-book that took a $2,000 hit.

 Court papers show Johnson owes creditors a whole bunch of money.

 Unless a judge orders the salesman pay restitution, there's a chance his customers may never see a dime.

 EL RENO, OKLA. - We have new details involving an Oklahoma salesman.